Odilf/const-anonymous-functions/README.md

 # const-anonymous-functions

 Small crate that provides a macro to create anonymous functions that can be used in const contexts.

+It doesn't provide any new functionality, only syntax sugar.

 ## Usage